 Similarly the Japanese philosophies of Wabi-sabi and Mushin (meaning ‘no- mind’) encompassing the notions of cyclical change, acceptance and non- attachment and is closely linked to our experiences as humans.
 The lightness and delicacy of the gold leaf medium speaks metaphorically through these principles.

-Filmed and documented by Gina Kraft and Lilly Oosthuizen
+Filmed and documented by Jess Sterk, Gina Kraft, Lilly Oosthuizen